mark-codes-stuff/ballchasing_replay_uploader/README.md

   - Bear in mind that ballchasing.com has a daily and weekly upload limit which you might hit while playing the game.
 For more info read this page here: https://ballchasing.com/doc/faq#upload-quota

   - To see your current quota, see the upload page here: https://ballchasing.com/upload

+  - When this error is triggered you will be reminded of how many you've uploaded during the session too

 - 50x - something is wrong with ballchasing.com and you can check the website status here: https://ballchasingstatus.com/